AaltoSciComp/scicomp-docs/training/scip/data-analysis.rst

 The homework is in the git repository in the ``/homework`` directory.
 A README file in that directory explains the instructions: just take each notebook as a starting point and try to solve the exercise inside of it.
-The deadline to return is 31.10 (last day of October) at 12:00.
+The deadline to return is 15.11 (middle of November) at 12:00.
 To return, create a repository at ``version.aalto.fi`` and send Janne a link to a commit in the repo (make sure to share it with Janne first!).
 If you don't have an Aalto account, you can send a ``.tar.gz`` or ``.zip`` archive to Janne as